serverfarmer/serverfarmer/README.md

 # Owner-specific data

-Server Farmer repository contains no customer passwords, private keys etc. However it contains sensitive files related to the owner (Tomasz Klim or Klim Baron Business Solutions Sp. z o.o.).
-If you want to fork this repository, you probably will want to change them:
+Server Farmer repository contains no customer passwords, private keys etc. However it contains sensitive data related to the owner (Tomasz Klim or Klim Baron Business Solutions Sp. z o.o.).

-- scripts/functions.custom - custom gpg / ssh keys, paths, names etc., including
-  "tomaszklim.pl" domain name, which can be replaced with your own domain with **enabled catch-all**
-- common/gpg/*.pub - gpg keys used to encrypt backups
+If you want to fork this repository, you probably will want to change them.
+All such data are stored in scripts/functions.custom file.
+First of all, change "tomaszklim.pl" domain to your own one (**enabled catch-all** is required).

 # Commercial support